H1ld/cat-rest-api/README.md

 ## Usage

-You can use the API with cURL requests using the templates in the `curl-templates.txt` Or test it out using `curl-example.txt`
+You can use the API with cURL requests using the templates in the `curl-templates.txt` Or test it out using `curl-example.py` or step-by-step with `curl-example.txt` from an empty database.

 [Nest.js]: https://img.shields.io/badge/nestjs-E0234E?style=for-the-badge&logo=nestjs&logoColor=white